 As scientists… we will be exploring the wide variety of habitats across the world, the animals that live there and the ways they have adapted to survive in those conditions.

 As musicians… we will be further developing our knowledge of reading and writing musical notation, all in the context of our C4L topic.

 As athletes… we will be working with Miss Valentine to improve our mobility, coordination and problem solving skills.

 As linguists… we will be learning the basics of the French language and develop into simple conversations.

 A typical day

-Homework is given out on a Friday and should be returned to school on Wednesdays.
+Homework is given out on a Friday via Google Classroom and should be returned to by Wednesday.

 May we take this opportunity to remind parents that it is imperative that all pupils have a suitable water bottle in school.
 At this stage in our pupils’ school careers, we would expect our children to be taking responsibility for putting letters and homework into book bags, collecting water bottles and ensuring that all their clothes and property are taken home at the end of the school day.
 To help them with this, please make sure all personal items are labelled clearly.

-As time is limited at the start of the school day, if you would like to discuss your child’s learning, please contact Mrs Leslie in the office to arrange an appointment or telephone call.
+As time is limited at the start of the school day, if you would like to discuss your child’s learning, please contact Mrs Gough or Mrs McLoughlin in the office to arrange an appointment or telephone call.